alexzanderr/flask_web_app/static/resumee.md

 # Conclusions / What can I do? (the only things i want to do)
 - python full stack web development (flask, django, gunicorn, html, css, javascript, postgresql, redis, prometheus, grafana, docker, kubernetes)
 - python automation on linux servers + shell scripting
+- python QA Automation Engineer
 - python webscraping on dynamic websites

-- python data science
-- python artificial intelligence

 # How do i see myself in 1/2 years